Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 * Private network (br-prv):

 This is for traffics from/to tenant VMS.
-In our case, it's VLAN (802.1q).
+Under XenServer, we use OpenvSwitch VLAN (802.1q).
 OpenStack tenant can define their own L2 private network allowing IP overlap.

 * Internal network:
-    * PXE: Every node will boot from PXE network and it is only used for creating/booting new node
-    * Management network: This is primarily targeted for openstack management, it's used to access OpenStack services.
+    * OpenStack Management network: This is targeted for openstack management, it's used to access OpenStack services, can be tagged or untagged vlan network.
-    * Storage network: This is used to provide storage services such as replication traffic from Ceph.
+    * Storage network: This is used to provide storage services such as replication traffic from Ceph, can tagged or untagged vlan network.
+    * Fuel Admin(PXE) network: This is used fro creating and booting new nodes.
+All controller and compute nodes will boot from this PXE network and will get its IP address via Fuel's internal dhcp server.

 ![mos_xs_net_topo](https://github.com/Annie-XIE/summary-os/blob/master/pic/MOS-XS-net-topo.png)